Bot in Scrabble and Meaning

 bot m (plural bots, diminutive botje n)

-1. A bot (software for repetitive minor tasks; computer-controlled character in video games).
+1. a bot (software for repetitive minor tasks; computer-controlled character in video games)

 Related terms